iqtree/iqtree.github.io/doc/Command-Reference.md

 Tree topology tests
 -------------------

+IQ-TREE provides a number of tests for significant topological difference between trees:

 |Option| Usage and meaning |
 |------|-------------------|
 | -z  | Specify a file containing a set of trees.
 IQ-TREE will compute the log-likelihoods of all trees. |
 | -zb | Specify the number of RELL ([Kishino et al., 1990]) replicates (>=1000) to perform several tree topology tests for all trees passed via `-z`.
 The tests include bootstrap proportion (BP), KH test ([Kishino and Hasegawa, 1989]), SH test ([Shimodaira and Hasegawa, 1999]) and expected likelihood weights (ELW) ([Strimmer and Rambaut, 2002]). |
 | -zw | Used together with `-zb` to additionally perform the weighted-KH and weighted-SH tests. |

+>We are implementing the approximately unbiased (AU) test ([Shimodaira, 2002]), which may hopefully be available in the next release.

 Constructing consensus tree